Asset Protection Program

 When damage occurs

 We strongly encourage the use of preventative techniques to minimise damage to Council infrastructure.
-When damage occurs, the damaged area must be made safe and maintained in a safe condition until final reinstatement.
-Council will generally accept that final reinstatement will occur near the completion of development.
+However, when damage occurs, the damaged area must be made safe and maintained in a safe condition until final reinstatement, which must occur near the completion of development.

-Examples of how to make an area safe can be found in the accompanying photographs.
+Examples of acceptable make-safe methods can be found in the accompanying photographs.

 Landowner/builder, what are your responsibilities?